Namesake:

 The ship’s first assignment was to deliver three Air

-Landing Craft (LCAC) to Camp Pendleton, California from Panama City,
+Cushioned Landing Craft (LCAC) to Camp Pendleton, California from

-Florida.
-Along the way, RUSHMORE conducted a port visit in Jamaica,
+Panama City, Florida.
+Along the way, RUSHMORE conducted a port visit in

-traversed the Panama Canal, and visited Rodman, Panama.
-Camp Pendleton
+Jamaica, traversed the Panama Canal, and visited Rodman, Panama.
+Camp

-was the last stop before arriving at her homeport of San Diego.
+Pendleton was the last stop before arriving at her homeport of San

-beach landing on Somalia during OPERATION RESTORE HOPE, the largest
+spearheaded the beach landing on Somalia during Operation RESTORE HOPE,

-military humanitarian operation in history.
-OPERATION RESTORE HOPE was
+the largest military humanitarian operation in history.
+Operation

-designed to provide food and medical relief to the starving people of
+RESTORE HOPE was designed to provide food and medical relief to the

-schedule.
-She deployed with only four weeks notice and participated in
+ahead of schedule.
+She deployed with only four weeks notice and

-OPERATION SUPPORT HOPE off the coast of Mombasa, Kenya, the USLO
+participated in Operation SUPPORT HOPE off the coast of Mombassa,

 RUSHMORE’s 1996 deployment followed a complete and highly